smiddy-001/bookm-parser/README.md

 ## What I'm doing now

 I have been working on the project for about a week and I have decided there are improvments to do on both of the bookmarking tools.
-Firstly I dont want to have to manually folder each item when I bookmark, I want to be prompted a few autosuggestions for where the bookmark could go for example, youtube music videos will be prompted into the music categories, the types of music the user is most likely to be listening to will appear at the top ect ect.
+Firstly I do not want to have to manually folder each item when I bookmark, I want to be prompted a few autosuggestions for where the bookmark could go for example, youtube music videos will be prompted into the music categories, the types of music the user is most likely to be listening to will appear at the top ect ect.

 I also want to either fork nightTab or make my own newtab web extension that reads and exports to csv and has the ability to import bookmarks from firefox/google/browser and all the other types.